Meeting future rail skills demand

 Through NRAP, we are building nationally recognised learning pathways in all areas that support the interoperability of our rail system.
 To start with we are:

-• developing a national curriculum for digital train control systems
+• developing a national curriculum for digital train control systems.

 • working with the Australasian Railway Association (ARA) and Industry Skills Australia (ISA) to develop common role titles, responsibilities and other elements that support mutual recognition of rail workers’ skills.
 This will make it easier for workers to move across networks and support the interoperability of our rail system.